NewsLocal News

 and last updated

-TULSA, Okla. — City officials are warning of an uptick in sickly or deceased raccoons in several midtown neighborhoods.
+TULSA, Okla. — Tulsa officials are warning of an uptick in sickly or deceased raccoons in several midtown neighborhoods.

-Midtown neighbors in Crosbie Heights, Owen Park, Riverview and Maple Ridge have all reported seeing what appear to be sickly or deceased raccoons in recent weeks.
+People in Crosbie Heights, Owen Park, Riverview and Maple Ridge neighborhoods all reported seeing what appear to be sickly or deceased raccoons in recent weeks.

-Up to 15 residents have reported concerns to Laura Bellis, District Four City Councilor.
+Up to 15 residents reported concerns to Laura Bellis, District Four City Councilor.
+She posted about the issue on Facebook:

-She contacted Tulsa Animal Welfare, which was already aware of the problem.
+She contacted Tulsa Animal Welfare, which knew about the problem.

 “There has been a drought, so raccoons have been staying near urban-centric bodies of water lately,” Bellis said.

-TAW recently trapped and tested three raccoons and all three tested positive for distemper, a highly-contagious viral disease that can be spread from wildlife to dogs.
-It can not be spread to humans.
+TAW recently trapped and tested three raccoons and all tested positive for distemper, a highly-contagious viral disease that can be spread from wildlife to dogs.
+It cannot be spread to humans.

 “If you see a raccoon acting strangely in broad daylight, it is about staying away from it, giving it space, and making sure pets don’t go near it,” she said.